Like a Prayer (song): Pepsi commercial

-In January 1989, while the music video was still being filmed, Pepsi-Cola announced that they had signed Madonna for US$5 million deal to feature the singer and "Like a Prayer" for the company's television commercial.
+In January 1989, while the music video was still being filmed, Pepsi-Cola announced that they had signed Madonna for a US$5 million deal to feature her and "Like a Prayer" for the company's television commercial.
 The deal also included Pepsi sponsoring Madonna's next world tour.
 Madonna wanted to use the commercial to launch "Like a Prayer" globally before its actual release—the first time something like this was being done in the music industry.
 According to the company's advertising head Alan Pottasch, "the global media buy and unprecedented debut of this long awaited single will put Pepsi first and foremost in consumer's [sic] minds".
 Madonna had initially refused to dance and sing in the commercial, but later accepted after being introduced to choreographer Vince Paterson.

-Pepsi premiered the commercial during the global telecast of the 31st Grammy Awards in February 1989.
+Pepsi premiered the commercial during the global telecast of the 31st Annual Grammy Awards in February 1989.
 A week later, the advertisement was aired during NBC's sitcom The Cosby Show, which was one of the most popular shows of that time.
 Titled "Make a Wish", the two-minute commercial portrayed Madonna going back in time to her childhood memories.
-It starts as the singer watches a video of her childhood birthday party.
+It starts as Madonna watches a video of her childhood birthday party.
 While reminiscing, she interchanges places with her young self.
 The young Madonna roams aimlessly around the grown-up Madonna's room, while the latter dances with her childhood friends on the street and inside a bar.
 The commercial continues as Madonna dances inside a church, surrounded by a choir and her child self discovering her old doll.
 As both of them are interchanged again, the grown-up Madonna looks towards the TV and says, "Go ahead, make a wish".
 Both the Madonnas raise their Pepsi cans to each other, and the young Madonna blows out the candles on her birthday cake.

 An estimated 250 million people around the world viewed the commercial, which was directed by Joe Pytka.
-Pepsi-Cola Company spokesman Todd MacKenzie said that the advertisement was planned to be aired simultaneously in Europe, Asia, Australia, and North America.
-Bob Garfield from the Advertising Age observed that from "Turkey to El Salvador to anytown USA, around 500 million eyes [were] glued to the screen."
-Leslie Savan from The Village Voice noted that the commercial qualified as a "hymn to the global capabilities of the age of electronic reproductions; it celebrates the pan-cultural ambitions of both soda pop and pop star."
+Pepsi-Cola Company spokesman Todd MacKenzie said that the advertisement was planned to be aired simultaneously in Europe, Asia, Australia and North America.
+Bob Garfield from the Advertising Age observed that from "Turkey to El Salvador to anytown USA, around 500 million eyes [were] glued to the TV screen."
+Leslie Savan from The Village Voice noted that the commercial qualified as a "hymn to the global capabilities of the age of electronic reproductions; it celebrates the pan-cultural ambitions of both soda pop and pop star".

+The commercial re-aired for the first time in over 30 years at the 2023 MTV Video Music Awards.
+Madonna released a statement, which read, "34 years ago I made a commercial with Pepsi to celebrate the release of my song [...]
+The commercial was immediately canceled when I refused to change any scenes in the video where I was kissing a black saint or burning crosses.
+So began my illustrious career as an artist refusing to compromise my artistic integrity [...] artists are here to disturb the peace."